JornWildt/Mason/README.md

 Mason is not the only format for hypermedia enabled APIs.
 Actually it is heavily inspired by existing formats such as HAL which it owns a lot to.
 Here is a short comparison to some of the other formats:

 [HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06): Mason is a superset of HAL.
 Both formats works by merging raw API data with additional hypermedia elements.
-Mason adds actions, error handling .
+Mason adds actions, error handling and more (see below).

-[Siren](https://github.com/kevinswiber/siren): Siren and Mason are somewhat related as both of them has both links and actions.
-Mason adds error handling
+[Siren](https://github.com/kevinswiber/siren): Siren and Mason are somewhat related as each of them have both links and actions.
+Mason adds error handling and more (see below).

+[Hydra](http://www.markus-lanthaler.com/hydra/): Hydra is for JSON-LD (JSON linked data) and uses a completely different approach to encoding hypermedia (RDF).
+I cannot say how much these two formats overlap in terms of features.

+[Collection-JSON](http://amundsen.com/media-types/collection/): Cj is a format for working with collections of data.
+Mason and Cj has both support for links, link templates, actions and error handling but Cj requires data to be represented as collections whereas Mason has no such kind of restrictions.
+Mason works with existing API data whereas Cj requires data to be encoded in a completely different way.

+HTML: HTML has support for links and actions but is restricted to POST actions.
+Mason goes beyond that and is much more focused on APIs.

+The major differentiators between Mason and the other formats are:

-(*) and has a strong focus on communication with the client developers
+- Mason has a strong focus on communicating details about the API to the client developers.
+- Mason uses JSON for sending data in actions (and defines a way to combine file uploads with JSON).
+- Mason defines a way to reduce the payload for M2M communication.
+- Mason has a predefined set of properties for error handling.